 Meanwhile, in Ireland, militants schemed to throw off the shackles of British rule.
 As often was the case, these treasonous acts were uncovered and the ringleaders either executed or sent to jail with harsh prison terms.
 John Boyle O’Reilly and other militants were sent to Australia, sentenced to life imprisonment with hard labor.
 He escaped with the aid of Captain Gifford and Henry Hathaway aboard the New Bedford whaler GAZELLE.
 What happened soon after is perhaps the greatest prison break story of the 19th century.
 O’Reilly, along with other Irish Americans devised a daring plan to outfit another whaler, the CATALPA, and under that ruse of whaling off Fremantle, Australia sprang six prisoners from under the noses of the authorities.
-The daring rescue is described in detail in the exhibition.
+The daring rescue was described in detail in the exhibition.
 The captain of the CATALPA was Captain George Anthony, a New Bedford Quaker by birth with no Irish ancestry.
 When threatened by cannon, he proclaimed “if you fire on this ship, you fire on the American flag.”
 He came home as the conquering hero and his actions were so highly regarded that in 1920, Eamon DeValera, the President of Ireland visited New Bedford expressly to lay a wreath on Anthony’s grave.

 Beautiful full-color photographs reveal the detail of the exhibit’s art and artifacts, while essays offer insight into the history of the Irish and Irish-American struggle for religious, social, cultural, political, and individual freedom.
 This 101 page softcover book is number 7 in our collections catalog series.
 Members receive 10% discount.
 Available online at the White Whale.

 A Message from Trustee Maryellen Sullivan Shachoy and President James Russell